 - Explain the major biological constraints on the generality of the laws of learning.

-Textbook(s) such as the following, the list to be updated periodically:
+Textbook(s) such as the following, will be used.
+The list will be updated periodically.

 Course Guidelines for previous years are viewable by selecting the version desired.
 If you took this course and do not see a listing for the starting semester / year of the course, consider the previous version as the applicable version.